justcodeSK/CYB_TSK-2/README.md

 - they used microsoft smtp server id in their Header means must have been compromized.
 - Senders IP -89.144.9.91 and has checked for black listed ip address from https://www.virustotal.com/gui/home/url may be its a newly generated Spoof mail/Phishing mail from new Hacker or used a compromised user.
 - The mail hase no urgent or threatening language but was a Triggerring one unaware users could have been a Victum to this mail.
 - The Language and Grammer used was clearly unproffessional hence can be identified as a Phishing mail "A user from Russia/Moscow just logged into your account from a new device, If this wasn't you, please report the user.
 If this was you, we'll trust similar activity in the future.".
+- Mainly the Extracted ipaddress (103.225.77.255) is an INDIAN orgin hence its clear that its not from Russia/Moscow.
+- Date Found in Header `Mon, 31 Jul 2023 01:49:22 +0000` The timestamp appears valid, but if it differs significantly from the received time, it may indicate spoofing.
 - Found that the URL attached to email is an Phishing URL which is black listed by 3 defender or security applications.

 ## Outcome